jaybeeuu/jaybeeuu-dev/packages/posts/src/the-value-and-weight-of-tests/the-value-and-weight-of-tests.md

    There are two things that should cause changes to a test.
    Changes to the API and changes to the behaviour.
    Anything else and they should stay green (unless you break something).
-   That means using test patterns which test the *behaviour* not the *implementation*.
+   That means using patterns which test the *behaviour* not the *implementation*.

 3. Keep them passing.

    **Pay attention**, keep them passing, squash flake.
    As soon as they start failing or flaking (failing non-deterministically) they lose value and grow heavier.
    You spend time chasing your tail diagnosing errors or worse begin to ignore the results.
-   This can be catastrophic if some genuine failures sneak in.
+   This can be catastrophic if (when) genuine failures sneak in.

 4. Treat test code like prod code.